-And given below are few of them that can serve to limit potential project delays, cost overruns and contribute towards a successful renovation
+And below are a few of them that can serve to limit potential project delays, cost overruns and contribute toward a successful renovation

 Time should also be spent establishing a relationship with the client and talking openly about any issues that could lead to a time overrun.
 By working together and clearly understanding these factors, a proper timeline can be established with everyone on the same page.

 There a quite a few parties involved in a successful renovation project and each play an important role in its completion.
 It is crucial that every department is aware of their particular part and how it fits within the installation schedule.
 Creating accountability through an established awareness limits overrun.

 Creating a checklist with dates of completion for every department to understand their duties and responsibilities is vital.
 By having a checklist, parties can properly prepare preliminary works off site in order to bring it all together within the scheduled timeline.
 This is a good example of fore warned is forearmed.

 A written report process, not only for the client but for all relevant departments to meet their obligations sets a visual foundation for everyone to work toward.
 Each department knows what and when their roles is required and how it affects the overall progress of others.
 It allows for everyone to be accountable as well as showing clearly where the problems may lay to fix them quickly and efficiently.

 A contingency is always a good rule of thumb in anything.
 From the onset of a project, adding a buffer or cushion to the timeline helps to limit the project from being late in delivery.
 This buffer is not an extension as it is placed in the project timeline within the contract.
 It allows for problems to be solved without pushing the completion deadline further.